 There are several misconceptions about alcohol and drug addiction, which have resulted in the perception of addicts having willfully chosen the path of addiction.
 Although behavior and personal choice represent important factors in the development of addiction, there are other components as well.
 For some individuals, a biological or genetic predisposition makes them more likely to develop an addiction if they experiment with substance abuse; others are led down the path of addiction due to environmental circumstances.
 No matter how or why it occurs, alcohol and drug addiction is a chronic, progressive disease that initiates a dramatic transformation, turning good people into individuals who are only concerned about their next fix.

 Substance abuse is especially dangerous for adolescents and teens.
 Impressionable by nature, these youths are commonly curious about substance abuse and have traditionally experimented with alcohol and marijuana at young ages.
-However, with a heroin epidemic having taken the United States by storm there’s evidence of increased heroin use among high school and college-aged individuals.
+However, with a heroin epidemic taking the United States by storm there’s evidence of increased heroin use among high school and college-aged individuals.
 Substance abuse at such a young age is especially dangerous since these individuals are not yet fully developed; when youths abuse alcohol and drugs to the point of addiction, they run the risk of stunting their physical and psychological development.
 Moreover, addiction makes individuals more likely to resort to criminal behaviors and damage important relationships, which can have a major impact on the rest of their lives.

 For parents of teens who have been experimenting with substance abuse, the grim possibilities that result from teenage addiction can be terrifying.
 As such, it’s important for parents of teens who have been abusing alcohol or drugs to be prepared to intervene in order to divert the lives that would be lost to addiction.